Roman Catholic

 en.wikipedia.org

-[access: 2021.10.09] ⋄ Orthodox military ministry, Command of the Corps District DOK No. I Warsaw, Polish Armed Forces — head of the ministry; also: from 20.03.1923 temporary deputy of the Chief Chaplain of the Main Military Pastoral Office of the Orthodox Church in the Office of Non–Catholic Religions of the Ministry of Military Affairs, till 20.03.1923 clerk at this Office
+[access: 2021.10.09] ⋄ Orthodox military ministry, Command of the Corps District DOK No. I Warsaw, Polish Armed Forces — acting („ad interim”) dean, head of the ministry; also: from 20.03.1923 temporary deputy of the Chief Chaplain of the Main Military Pastoral Office of the Orthodox Church in the Office of Non–Catholic Religions of the Ministry of Military Affairs, till 20.03.1923 clerk at this Office

-OR senior military chaplain — Polish Armed Forces — commissioned, with seniority, with 1st place in the Orthodox military clergy, in the rank of major
+OR senior military chaplain — Polish Armed Forces — promotion: by order of the President of the Republic of Poland of 04.02.1934, with seniority from 01.01.1934 and 1st place among the military Orthodox clergy, in the rank of major

 06.11.1928 – 04.02.1934